Shoshana Sharabi

 Shoshana Sharabi (שושנה שרעבי; 1950 - 2018) was an Israeli Paralympic athlete, wheelchair fencer and wheelchair basketball player.
 She won three gold medals, in foil and in wheelchair basketball.

 Biography

-Shoshana Sharabi is left disabled by polio, which she contracted as a child.
+Shoshana Sharabi was left disabled by polio, which she contracted as a child.

 At the 1968 Summer Paralympics, she won a gold medal in Women's Novices Foil, and Women's Wheelchair Basketball.
 She won a bronze medal in Women's Club Throw D, and silver medal in Women's 4 x 40 meters Open.
 She also competed in Women's Slalom C.

 At the 1972 Summer Paralympics, she won a gold medal with the women's foil team and a silver medal in Women's Foil Individual.